BornToBeRoot/PowerShell_IPv4NetworkScanner/README.md

 If all IPs are finished scanning, the script returns a custom PowerShell object which include IP-Address, Hostname (with FQDN) and the Status (Up or Down).
 If you use the parameter "-GetMAC" it also would return the MAC (with Vendor) and with the parameter "-ExtendedInformations" you can get the IPv6Address (if available), BufferSize, ResponseTime (ms) and TTL.
 You can easily process this PSObject in a foreach-loop like every other object in PowerShell.

-Maybe you also interested in my [asynchronous Port-Scanner](https://github.com/BornToBeRoot/PowerShell_Async-PortScanner)
+Maybe you are also interested in my [asynchronous Port-Scanner](https://github.com/BornToBeRoot/PowerShell_Async-PortScanner)

 ![Screenshot of Working Scanner and Result](https://github.com/BornToBeRoot/PowerShell_Async-IPScanner/blob/master/Images/Working_and_Result.png?raw=true)